longturn/freeciv21/docs/Contributing/dev-env.rst

 * For macOS, you will need to setup some pre-requisites first.
 Refer to :doc:`/Contributing/dev-env-macos`.

 Technically all you need is a text editor of some kind to edit the files, but most people prefer to use an integrated development environment (IDE).
-Freeciv21 recommends Microsoft\ |reg| VS Code.
+Freeciv21 suggests Microsoft\ |reg| VS Code.
 It is a very capable cross-platform IDE that supports all three OS's.

 Start by downloading VS Code from: https://code.visualstudio.com/download.